-End-use prices are are collected and provided on a quarterly basis by the Ministry of Environment and Energy.
+End-use prices are are collected from the ARESEP website, where each energy distribution and or generating company must enter the information and the respective and subsequently calculated quarterly by the Ministry of the Environment. and Energy.

 In Costa Rica the import, refining and wholesale distribution of crude oil and oil products are a state monopoly, managed by the Costa Rican Oil Refinery Company (RECOPE), which shares belong entirely to the State.
 Nowadays, there is no national oil or oil derivatives refinery.